FarzanaSK/BorrowCalc_BDD_V001/BowserCalc_BDD_V001_ReadME.txt

 Name of the Project : BorrowCalc_BDD_V001
 Framework Used : BDD
+This is a simple BDD framework using Cucumber,TestNG,Selenium -Java.
 There are four packages in BorrowCalc_BDD_V001/src/test/java 1.base - is the base class where the declaration of the RemoteWebdriver is done.
 2.features (this is a folder) - BorrowCalc_BDD_V001/src/test/java/features/BorrowCalc.feature